tastyigniter/ti-theme-orange/docs/index.md

 ## Usage

-This section explains how to use the Orange theme in your TastyIgniter installation.
+This section covers how to use the Orange theme in your TastyIgniter installation.

 ### Setting featured items